 Making Ahead & Storing

 This vegan sausage recipe isn't one you want to be starting midweek when you need dinner on the table fast, because they do take a little time.
-But once made, they are so handy to have stashed away in the fridge or freezer for breakfasts, lunches and dinners.
+But once made, they are so handy to have stashed away in the fridge or freezer for breakfasts, lunches, and dinners.
 All they need is a quick sear in a pan or on the grill so your meal can be ready really quickly.

 I like to keep the sausages wrapped in their parchment paper for protection, then I pop them in an airtight container or freezer-safe container/bag.
-They will keep keep for up to 7 days in the fridge and 3 months in the freezer.
+They will keep for up to 7 days in the fridge and 3 months in the freezer.
 Defrost overnight in the fridge before using.

 Seitan Sausage FAQs